Skip to main content

 Example

-If you uploaded the files to /wintertrace/, set the document root of your domain to /wintertrace/public/.
+If you uploaded to /wintertrace/, the domain must serve /wintertrace/public/.

-Other panels work similarly — look for "document root", "webroot", or "main folder" inside the domain settings.
+Other panels differ in wording — look for "document root", "webroot" or "main folder" inside the domain settings.

-Move the contents of public/ into the top-level directory and adjust the paths inside index.php accordingly.
-The browser-based installer does not help with this step — when in doubt, contact your hosting provider.
+Move the contents of public/ into the folder your domain already serves, and adjust the paths inside index.php accordingly.
+The browser-based installer does not help with this step — if you are unsure, your hosting provider's support can tell you in one message which of the two routes your plan supports.

 One cron job, every minute